KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 In her keynote, Piper walked us through the difficult times in her life, and how she came out on the other side having found the Python community and achieved success.

-I found it very poinant when Piper said she stands on stage vulnerable because she needed for other people to do that for her.
+I found it very poinant when Piper said that she stands on stage vulnerably because she needed for other people to do that for her.
 She is reaching out to her own self of 10 or 20 years ago, "The little kid who will be going through a world of hurt."
 She is also doing it for her current friends who haven't reached out.

 In my opinion, her ability to be a role model and voice for other trans members of the community and victims of trauma, could be her most important form of success, and a source of healing for her.